arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is Three-Tier architecture?
 * What are the pros and cons of MicroService architecture?
 * How would you design a software system for scalability?
+* What are the strategies to deal with the C10k problem?

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>